Program OverviewPrinter Friendly

 - Ontario Secondary School Diploma (OSSD), or equivalent, or mature student status (19 years or older)

 - Grade 11 Mathemathics (M or U), or Grade 12 (C or U), or equivalent (minimum grade required)

-- Biology Grade 11 or 12 C or U, or equivalent (minimum grade required).
+- Grade 11 Biology or Grade 12 (C or U), or equivalent (minimum grade required).
 This requirement must have been achieved within seven years of the program start date.

-- Grade 11 (C or U) or Grade 12 (C or U) One additional science (Physics, Chemistry or Exercise Science) Grade 11 or 12 C or U, or equivalent (minimum grade required).
+- Grade 11 (C or U) or Grade 12 (C or U) One additional science (Physics, Chemistry, or Exercise Science), or equivalent (minimum grade required).
 This requirement must have been achieved within seven years of the program start date.

 - Admission to this program is highly competitive and the program fills quickly.
 To be considered for the program, you should apply prior to the Ontario Colleges equal consideration date of February 1 and submit transcripts as early as possible.
 For admission to the January program, we advise you to apply before June 1.